Skip to main content

 FAQ

-Well-known ports (0–1023) are reserved by IANA for core protocols like HTTP (80) and SSH (22) and require root to bind.
-Registered ports (1024–49151) cover named apps like MySQL (3306) and Postgres (5432) and are the safest range for dev servers.
-Ephemeral ports (49152–65535) are OS-assigned for outbound connections and should not be used for long-lived services.
+Well-known ports (0–1023) are reserved by IANA for core protocols like HTTP (80) and SSH (22) and typically require root to bind.
+Registered ports (1024–49151) cover named application services like MySQL (3306) and PostgreSQL (5432).
+The ephemeral selection here is a curated list of common dev server ports like React (3000), Django (8000), and Vite (5173) — not the OS ephemeral range.

-can two docker containers use the same host port at the same time
+can two Docker containers use the same host port at the same time

 what does the env var output format look like and how do I use it